 Video is having a moment that refuses to end.
 Short-form, long-form, and live video are the top three ROI-driving formats marketers report right now, with short-form alone leading at 49%.
 If you can only add one new format this year, this is probably it.

 Email is the channel no algorithm can take from you.
 You own the list.
-When search traffic wobbles (and it’s wobbling, more on that soon), email is the asset that stays put.
+When search traffic wobbles (and it’s wobbling, more on that soon), email is the asset that stays put and it’s where content personalization pays off most, because you can tailor what each segment sees instead of blasting one message at everyone.

 Social isn’t just posting.
 It’s distribution and relationship-building rolled together, the place your other content goes to get discovered and shared.